nordicenergy/ICO-Platform/README.md

 - Hierarchical Deterministic (HD), enabling issuers to collect funds securely.
 This means the funds collected during the ICO are not stored on the server itself.

-- The BitFInance´s ICO/STO Platform is provided free of charge, overcoming the high costs of existing crowd-funding solutions.
+- The BitFInance´s Coindash ICO/STO Platform is provided free of charge, overcoming the high costs of existing crowd-funding solutions.

 - To deploy the ICO/STO Platform, click the following link to deploy via the Marketplace